- Hide menu

-AUSTRALIA
+AUSTRALIA guide

-In hindsight, we could have shortened the trip by flying straight to certain highlights instead driving extra distance.
-The size of Australia challenges the traveller to prioritize visiting far-flung areas of interest.
+In hindsight, we could have shortened the 2004 trip by flying straight to certain highlights instead driving extra distance.
+The size of Australia challenges the traveler to prioritize visiting far-flung areas of interest.
 To make best use of your time, fly to each major city (such as with Virgin Australia Airlines), rent a camper (Apollocamper.com) or car (Bayswatercarrental.com.au), and stay at convenient Caravan/Holiday Parks.
 Camping vehicles can show up in most parks without a reservation, provide a kitchen, and carry all you need without reshuffling luggage.
 We enjoyed Melbourne and Perth via separate round trips in campers.
 A more relaxing way to explore Tasmania would have been renting a camper instead of a car.
 Without a camper, we had to worry about making lodging reservations several days in advance despite traveling in non-peak (“shoulder”) tourist season.

 Within two days we adjusted to the minus 5 hours jet lag (plus one day) to Sydney from Seattle.
 We adjusted to driving on the left side of the road within a day or two.
 Traffic flows smoothly around the many roundabouts instead of being impeded by stop signs.
 Be prepared for narrow bumpy roads with fast traffic.